-- (1) A standing committee may, by resolution, appoint a subcommittee if the committee considers that a subcommittee will enable the committee to carry out one or more of the committee's functions, duties, and powers. - (2) The resolution appointing a subcommittee must- - (a) appoint the members of the subcommittee from the members of the committee; - (b) appoint a member of the subcommittee as the chairperson; - (c) state the extent, nature, and form of the subcommittee's assignment and the reporting requirements to the committee; and - (d) state the period within which the subcommittee must complete its assignment. - (3) The resolution appointing a subcommittee may assign- - (a) any power or function of the standing committee to the subcommittee; and - (b) any matter which falls within the standing committee's jurisdiction to the subcommittee. - (4) A subcommittee continues in existence until it has completed its assignment or has reached the deadline set in the resolution creating the subcommittee. - (5) Subject to the Constitution, these Standing Orders, a resolution of Parliament and the standing committee resolution that created the subcommittee, a subcommittee may determine its own procedures.
+- (1) A standing committee may, by resolution, appoint a subcommittee if the committee considers that a subcommittee will enable the committee to carry out one or more of the committee's functions, duties, and powers. - (2) The resolution appointing a subcommittee must- - (a) with regard to the appointment of members of a subcommittee- - (i) membership may include a member of Parliament who is not a member of the standing committee; - (ii) comply with Standing Order 114(2), (3) and (4) of these Standing Orders; and - (iii) consist of the number of members as agreed between the Speaker and the chairperson of a standing committee; - (b) appoint a member of the subcommittee as the chairperson; - (c) state the extent, nature, and form of the subcommittee's assignment and the reporting requirements to the committee; and - (d) state the period within which the subcommittee must complete its assignment. - (3) The resolution appointing a subcommittee may assign- - (a) any power or function of the standing committee to the subcommittee; and - (b) any matter which falls within the standing committee's jurisdiction to the subcommittee. - (4) A subcommittee continues in existence until it has completed its assignment or has reached the deadline set in the resolution creating the subcommittee. - (5) Subject to the Constitution, these Standing Orders, a resolution of Parliament and the standing committee resolution that created the subcommittee, a subcommittee may determine its own procedures. - (6) A member of a subcommittee appointed under this Standing Order who is not a member of the substantive standing committee, shall have no voting rights or other capacity with regard to the substantive standing committee.